gpalou4/TFM/README.md

 -   gene_expression: Quality control for the gene expression data.
 Steps performed:

-    -   1. Reading the input files.
+    1. Reading the input files.
-    -   2. Visualizing several plots (NUSE, RLE, MA, boxplots and density plots) for sample filtering.
+    2. Visualizing several plots (NUSE, RLE, MA, boxplots and density plots) for sample filtering.
-    -   3. Normalization with `oligo` package.
+    3. Normalization with `oligo` package.
-    -   4. Redoing the plots with the normalized data.
+    4. Redoing the plots with the normalized data.
-    -   5. Filtering low-expressed genes.
+    5. Filtering low-expressed genes.
+    6. Batch effect removal with `comBat`

 -   methylation